 Step 2 – Determine the Legal and Reasonable Notice Period

-Each state has different laws regarding the required notice period.
+Each state has different laws regarding the required notice period for non-emergencies.
 Research your state’s laws to determine how much notice you need to provide before entering:

 - 24-Hour Notice: Common in states like California, Florida, and Nevada.